The Modern Mom: New Challenges, New Solutions

 BAEO co-founders Schafer and Wright Olsen said concern over environmental toxins inspired them to create their line of bare essential organic skincare products.
 It wasn’t until she was trying to get pregnant with her first child that Wright Olsen started researching not only the foods going into her body, but also the products she was using on her skin.

-Dr. Canale, who created a breast milk testing kit so women could know more about what is in their breast milk, expressed her surprise at the levels of environmental toxins such as arsenic that have shown up in the breast milk of some of her patients.
+Dr. Canale, who created a breast milk test kit so women could know more about what is in their breast milk, was surprised at the levels of environmental toxins such as arsenic that have shown up in the breast milk of some of her patients.
 The initial impetus for the breast milk test kits that she developed was to make sure babies get sufficient levels of key nutrients such as protein, fat, vitamins and amino acids.

-Most of the panel used meditation for themselves and even for their toddlers, though Canale (a Canadian) said she has an unusual de-stressing technique for a mom: a family hockey scrimmage, which requires her total focus and therefore no opportunity to dwell on the issues causing stress!
+Most of the panel used meditation for themselves and even for their toddlers, though Dr. Canale (a Canadian) said she has an unusual de-stressing technique for moms: a family hockey scrimmage, which requires her total focus and therefore no opportunity to dwell on the issues causing stress!

-One technique for dealing with kids’ emotional outbursts offered by Wright Olsen is a “thinking chair,” which is used not as a punishment but as an opportunity for alone time to think about what’s going on.
+One technique for dealing with kids’ emotional outbursts offered by Wright Olsen is a “thinking chair,” which is used not as a punishment but as an opportunity for alone time to think about what’s going on and process feelings.

 YOU MAY ALSO LIKE: How to Maintain Your Milk Supply Once You’re Back to Work